Eviation Alice: Design

 The unpressurized aircraft has a flat lower fuselage.
 The Italian company Magnaghi Aeronautica supplies landing gear and has already produced the gear for the similarly sized Piaggio P.180 Avanti.

-It will be built with existing technology, including a composite airframe, propulsion from two Magnix electric engines and Honeywell's flight control systems, including automatic landing.
+It will be built with existing technology, including a composite airframe, propulsion from two magniX electric engines and Honeywell's flight control systems, including automatic landing.

 At 3,700 kg (8,200 lb), the batteries account for 60% of the aircraft take-off weight.
 Manufacturing is planned in the US.

 The company plans for recharging to be carried out by mobile charging vehicles, similar to aviation fuel trucks.
 Each hour of flight time is expected to require a charging time of 30 minutes.

 The cells are similar to those from auto industry batteries.

 Orders

+In 2024, Eviation disclosed it has secured more than 600 letters of intent (LOIs) for aircraft worth an estimated $5 billion, with some of those deals included deposits, the company hopes to begin converting LOIs into firm orders once it has finalised suppliers for the aircraft.

-The first buyer for the Alice was Cape Air, a regional airline serving the Northeastern United States as well as the Caribbean.
+The first potential customers for the Alice was Cape Air, a regional airline serving the Northeastern United States as well as the Caribbean.
 In August 2021, Deutsche Post announced that it had ordered 12 aircraft for use by DHL to transport cargo, with delivery planned from 2024.

-In April 2022, Eviation stated that Cape Air ordered 75 planes.
+In April 2022, Eviation stated that Cape Air signed a letter of Intent for the purchase of 75 planes.